Madelene/100-days-of-code/log.md

 ** Today's Progress**:
 - TAed at Wyncode.
 Helped students with HTML and CSS mock-ups (bootstrap was not allowed!)
+- Went to a talk on Stimulus, the new JS framework

 **Thoughts:**
 - I actually know more about HTML and CSS than I realized! :)